shribr/copilot-webapp-demo/README.md

 ### Additional Notes

 **REST APIs**
 It is important to note that the technologies used by this solution are changing by the second.
 New versions of libraries and APIs are being released constantly and documentation is being updated on a near weekly basis.
 Since this solution leverages REST APIs, ensuring that you are using the most up-to-date API version for each service's API is absolutely critical.
 With each new API release, new capabilities are added (and sometimes existing ones removed).
+All the magic happens in the [Azure Open AI On Your Own Data API](https://learn.microsoft.com/en-us/azure/ai-services/openai/references/azure-search?tabs=rest).

 A perfect example is the Azure [Search Service API](https://learn.microsoft.com/en-us/rest/api/searchservice/search-service-api-versions).
 There is actually documentation for how to migrate to the newest version of the API located [here](https://learn.microsoft.com/en-us/rest/api/searchservice/search-service-api-versions).
 In the documentation, it actually says "2023-07-01-preview was the first REST API for vector support.
 Do not use this API version.
 It's now deprecated and you should migrate to either stable or newer preview REST APIs immediately."